containers/toolbox/doc/toolbox-create.1.md

 to configure the container at runtime.

-The entry point of a toolbox container customizes the container to fit the current user by ensuring that it has a user that matches the one on the host.
+The entry point of a toolbox container customizes the container to fit the current user by ensuring that it has a user that matches the one on the host, and grants it `sudo` and `root` access.

-It ensures that configuration files, such as `/etc/host.conf`, `/etc/hosts`, `/etc/localtime`, `/etc/resolv.conf` and `/etc/timezone`, inside the container
+Crucial configuration files, such as `/etc/host.conf`, `/etc/hosts`, `/etc/localtime`, `/etc/resolv.conf` and `/etc/timezone`, inside the container
 are kept synchronized with the host.
 The entry point also bind mounts various subsets of the host's filesystem hierarchy to their corresponding locations